-At Verve, I build and prototype cutting-edge mobile ad experiences.
-I've been involved with every part of our ad building process: meeting with clients, working out the design, developing the ad itself and deciding what metrics to report on.
-I haven't just built the ads, but designed and developed the core framework that powers our ad development and prototyped nearly every new ad format we've introduced in the last 3 years.
+At Verve, I built and prototyped cutting-edge mobile ad experiences.
+I've been involved with every part of the ad building process: meeting with clients, working out the design, developing the ad itself and deciding what metrics to report on.
+I haven't just built the ads, but designed and developed the core framework that powered Verve's ad development and prototyped nearly every new ad format Verve introduced for 3 years.

-All of these ads were built in less than 2 weeks, thanks to work I led on tools and processes that allows Verve to offer industry-leading turnaround times.
+All of these ads were built in less than 2 weeks, thanks to work I led on tools and processes that allowed Verve to offer industry-leading turnaround times.

 Interactive basketball game to promote Coors Light during March Madness.